tyukiand/bashPortalGun/README.md

 # Disclaimer

-This software has nothing to do with the original "Portal" game (Valve) or the portal-plugin for Vim.
+These scripts obviously do not share any code or other data with the "Portal" game (Valve) or the portal-plugin for Vim.